micro-os-plus/micro-test-plus-xpack/website/pages/home.md

-The **open-source** project is hosted on **GitHub** as [micro-os-plus/micro-test-plus-xpack](https://github.com/micro-os-plus/micro-test-plus-xpack), and can be installed as an [xpm](https://xpack.github.io/xpm/)/[npm](https://docs.npmjs.com) dependency.
+The **open-source** project is hosted on **GitHub** as [micro-os-plus/micro-test-plus-xpack](https://github.com/micro-os-plus/micro-test-plus-xpack), and can be integrated as an [xpm](https://xpack.github.io/xpm/)/[npm](https://docs.npmjs.com) dependency.

 @htmlonly